withastro/astro/docs/src/pages/guides/deploy.md

   publish = "dist"
 ```

-Push the new `netlify.toml` file up to to your hosted git repository.
+Push the new `netlify.toml` file up to your hosted git repository.
 Then, set up a new project on [Netlify](https://netlify.com) using you project repo.
+Netlify will read this file and automatically configure your deployment.

-## Netlify Website UI
+### Netlify Website UI

 You can skip the `netlify.toml` file and go directly to [Netlify](https://netlify.com) to configure your project.
 Netlify should now detect Astro projects automatically and pre-fill the configuration for you.
-Make sure that the the following settings are entered before hitting the "Deploy" button:
+Make sure that the following settings are entered before hitting the "Deploy" button:

 - **Build Command:** `astro build` or `npm run build`
 - **Publish directory:** `dist`

-**Note:** If using an older build image, make sure that you have a [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) file with `node v14.15.1` in it.
-This step is no longer required by default.

 ## Google Firebase